fdavidcl/across-neighborhood-search/README.md

 # across-neighborhood-search
-An implementation of Across Neighborhood Search
+An implementation of Across Neighborhood Search and variants

 ## CEC 2014 functions